seriaati/enka-py/README.md

 ## Finding models' attributes
 If you're using an IDE like VSCode, then you can see all the attributes and methods the model has in the autocomplete.
 > [!TIP]
-> If you're using VSCode, `alt + left click` on the attribute, then teh IDE will bring you to the source code of this wrapper, most classes and methods have docstrings.
+> If you're using VSCode, `alt + left click` on the attribute, then the IDE will bring you to the source code of this wrapper, most classes and methods have docstrings.

 # Questions, issues, contributions
 For questions, you can contact me on [Discord](https://discord.com/users/410036441129943050) or open an [issue](https://github.com/seriaati/enka-py/issues).